Culture and History

 and in most towns.
 All reputable car hire companies will

 include insurance coverage in the rental price.
-It might be
+Check the

-tourist car hire companies, since so many visitors arrive by
+companies, since so many visitors arrive by air or boat

-air or boat without a car; many hire companies are available,
+without a car; many hire companies are available, and bookings

-and bookings can be made through the Tasmanian tourist offices
+can be made through the Tasmanian tourist offices on the

-on the mainland before departing for the island.
-It is also
+mainland before departing for the island.
+It is also possible

-possible to rent Campervans and motorhomes from reputable
+to rent Campervans and motorhomes from reputable agents,

-If you plan to spend more than a month or so in Australia, it really is worth considering purchasing a second-hand vehicle and selling it near departure.
+If you plan to spend more than a month or so in Australia and wish to engage rather thoroughly in local colour, it is worth considering purchasing a second-hand vehicle and selling it near departure.
 The local newspapers will be overrun with ads for used motorcars in all price ranges.
 Sydney also has car markets established especially for visitors, where good car insurance can also be purchased.
 Try Backpackers Car Market or Flemington Car Market.
 The important thing to remember when making such purchases is to check the vehicle registration sticker; if it is about to expire, you will have to pay for registration as well, which can be expensive.
 It is strongly recommended to pay the relatively small additional charge to join any one of the automobile clubs (NRMA in New South Wales, the RACV in Victoria, the RAA in South Australia, the RCA in Western Australia, the RACT in Tasmania, the RACQ in Queensland).
 They cooperate to provide excellent free road service anywhere in Australia t 13 11 11.
 Membership of other countries’ automobile clubs often provides reciprocal arrangements in Australia.
-While a foreign driver’s licence is valid for those visiting for a short time, each Australian state has different regulations concerning the length of time one can validly use it.
+While a foreign driver’s license is valid for those visiting for a short time, each Australian state has different regulations concerning the length of time one can validly use it.
 (In the ACT, for example, it is only three months.)
-Consequently, it would be advisable to acquire an International Driving permit if a longer visist is planned; such a permit is valid everywhere for at least 12 months.
+Consequently, it would be advisable to acquire an International Driving permit if a longer visit is planned; such a permit is valid everywhere for at least 12 months.

 Remember that Australians drive on the left-hand side of the road, as they do in Britain and Japan.
 This might help: the driver is always in the middle of the road and follow the tail-lights.